VMS pricing comparison 2026: per-camera licensing vs flat rate across Genetec, Milestone, Verkada, and Visylix at 50 to 1,000 cameras.

 Genetec Security Center and Milestone XProtect follow the traditional per camera model, where each camera connection requires an individual license.
 Genetec licenses start around $200 to $300 per camera for their base tier, with Enterprise level licenses exceeding $400 per camera.
 Milestone offers a tiered approach from their free Essentials+ (up to 8 cameras) through XProtect Corporate at roughly $300 to $500 per camera.
 Both vendors charge annual maintenance fees on top of initial licenses.

 Verkada takes a different approach with camera as a service, bundling hardware and software into a single per camera subscription typically ranging from $200 to $400 per camera per year.
 This includes cloud storage and analytics but locks you into Verkada hardware.
 Visylix offers a flat rate subscription model where every paid plan includes unlimited camera connections.
-Plans start at $49 per month for Starter and scale to $299 per month for the Scale tier, with no per camera fees regardless of how many streams you connect.
+Plans start at $49 per month for Starter, $99 per month for Pro, and $399 per month for Scale with Face Recognition AI.
+There are no per camera fees regardless of how many streams you connect.

 At 50 cameras over a 3 year period, the cost differences are meaningful but not dramatic.
 Genetec would cost approximately $15,000 to $22,500 in licenses plus $6,750 to $10,125 in maintenance, totaling around $22,000 to $33,000.
 Milestone runs similarly at $15,000 to $25,000 plus maintenance.
 Verkada at $200 per camera per year totals $30,000.
 Visylix Pro at $99 per month with unlimited cameras totals $3,564 over three years.